Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Experimental Evaluations

 \subsection{Experimental Protocol}

-In our experiments, we use the standard protocol to split data.
-The matching accuracy at different ranks on data sets GRID, PRID450S, VIPeR, and CUHK03 is averaged over 10 trials.
-As baselines, we consider $k$-NN, $k$-INN, $k$-RNN, SSM \cite{Bai2017Scalable}, and the re-ranking method in \cite{Zhong:CVPR2017}.
-In addition, we use marker ``$+$'' to indicate the approaches which use the extra probe sample, including $k$-INN+, $k$-RNN+, inv-DAKR+ and bi-DAKR+.
+In our experiments, we use the standard protocol to split the data.
+The matching accuracy at different ranks on the datasets GRID, PRID450S, VIPeR, and CUHK03 is averaged over 10 trials.
+As baselines, we consider the $k$-NN, $k$-INN \cite{Korn:ASR2000}, $k$-RNN, SSM \cite{Bai2017Scalable}, MRank-$L_{n}$~\cite{Chen:ICIP13}, SCA~\cite{Bai:TIP2016}, Zhong et al. \cite{Zhong:CVPR2017} and the reranking method proposed in \cite{Yu:BMVC2017}.
+In addition, we use the symbol ``$+$'' to indicate the approaches that use extra probe samples, including $k$-INN+, $k$-RNN+, inv-DAKR+ and bi-DAKR+.
+In detail, we implement $k$-INN~\cite{Korn:ASR2000}, $k$-RNN and SCA~\cite{Bai:TIP2016} by ourselves with the optimal $k$ for each result, and we directly cite the results of SSM \cite{Bai2017Scalable} from its paper.
+For Zhong et al.~\cite{Zhong:CVPR2017}, we obtain each result using the optimal hyperparameter from the released code, and for \cite{Chen:ICIP13}, we implement MRank-$L_{n}$ with the optimal hyperparameter setting reported by \cite{Chen:ICIP13} and \cite{Zelnik:NIPS2005}.

-Note that re-ranking can be viewed as a postprocessing step for person ReID.
-Our proposed re-ranking approaches inv-DAKR and bi-DAKR can be inserted into any person ReID pipeline.
-Therefore, we evaluate the proposed inv-DAKR and bi-DAKR on the six data sets with different combinations of feature extraction and metric learning.
+Note that reranking can be viewed as a postprocessing step for person ReID.
+Our proposed reranking approaches inv-DAKR and bi-DAKR can be inserted into any person ReID pipeline.
+Therefore, we evaluate the proposed inv-DAKR and bi-DAKR on the six datasets with different combinations of feature extraction and metric learning methods.

-For GRID, PRID450S, VIPeR, and CUHK03, we use LOMO~\cite{Liao:CVPR2015} and GOG~\cite{Matsukawa:CVPR2016} features; whereas for Market-1501 and Mars, we use IDE features~\cite{Zheng:ICCV2016, Zheng:ECCV2016MARS}.
+For GRID, PRID450S, VIPeR, and CUHK03, we use LOMO~\cite{Liao:CVPR2015} and GOG~\cite{Matsukawa:CVPR2016} features, whereas for Market-1501 and Mars, we use IDE features~\cite{Zheng:ICCV2016, Zheng:ECCV2016MARS}.
 For GRID, we also use ELF6 features \cite{Liu:ECCV2012}.
-Moreover, we conduct experiments on concatenating LOMO with GOG features and name it as \emph{Fusion}.
-In addition, another fusion feature is introduced for GRID by equally concatenating \emph{Fusion} with unit $\ell_2$-norm ELF6 features and name it as \emph{FusionAll}.
-On the other hand, for metric learning, we also consider Euclidean distance ($\ell_2$-norm), Mahalanobis distance, and KISSME \cite{Kostinger:CVPR2012} in both Market-1501 and Mars.
+Moreover, we conduct experiments based on concatenation of LOMO with GOG features, which we call \emph{Fusion}.
+Specifically, we obtain the LOMO features of each dataset with 26,960 dimensions by the code provided by~\cite{Liao:CVPR2015} with the default settings and use the code provided by~\cite{Matsukawa:CVPR2016} to extract 4 types of GOG features (RGB, Lab, HSV and nRnG), and we concatenate them into one feature with 27,622 dimensions for use in our experiments.
+Another fusion features is introduced for GRID by equally concatenating \emph{Fusion} features with the unit $\ell_2$-norm ELF6 features, which we call \emph{FusionAll}.
+On the other hand, for metric learning, XQDA is implemented for PRID450S, VIPeR, and CUHK03, as shown in Table~\ref{tab:PRID450s-VIPeR-CUHK03}, and the Euclidean distance ($\ell_2$-norm) is added for GRID, whereas both the Mahalanobis distance, and KISSME \cite{Kostinger:CVPR2012} are added for Market-1501 and Mars.